not-fl3/nanoserde/README.md

 | container attribute: `#[nserde(default)]`      | yes    | no    | yes    | no    |
 | container attribute: `#[nserde(rename = "")]`  | yes    | yes   | yes    | no    |
 | container attribute: `#[nserde(proxy = "")]`   | yes    | yes   | no     | no    |

-And this is going to be even more restricted and limited serialization/deserialization library than makepad-tinyserde.
-Generic bounds, lifetime bounds, where clauses and probably a lot more is not supported and probably will never be supported.

-This is used in [macroquad](https://github.com/not-fl3/macroquad/) game engine and only features needed for macroquad's internal serialization needs are going to be well supported.